 * Updated March 25, 2016.

-For maps depicting all of the alternatives considered by DOE please click here.
+For a map depicting the DOE preferred route, please click here.